 Within tort work, we also have the ability to undertake mass valuations.

 For allegations of diminished property or asset values, large scale models are needed of values based on past sales, incorporating temporal and geographic components.
-The goal is to establish a formal framework for testing and for estimation.
+The goal is to establish a formal framework for testing and estimation.

 Are properties near an environmentally damaged site stigmatized, is there a common basis for measurement of loss if such exists, and how extensive is the alleged loss?